nosarthur/nosarthur.github.io/_posts/2020-06-27-vim-productivity.md

 I am still new to extraterm and only use its capability for tabs and nice themes.
 Let me know if you know any other good ones on Chrome OS.

+## Epilogue

-> I just switched to the beta channel and found out the default Crostini terminal supports tabs (I haven't figure out the keyboard shortcut to open a new tab through).
-Also the themes got a lot better (ctrl+shift+p).
+I just switched to the beta channel and noticed that the default Crostini terminal supports tabs.
+You can also customize keyboard shortcuts for tabs using (ctrl+shift+p).
+Also the themes got a lot better.
+Thus there is no need for ExtraTerm.